-Creating a Test App: Facebook now allows you to test your application by creating a copy of it to use for testing purposes.
-If you create a test application it will have a seperate App ID and App Secret.
+Facebook now allows you to test your application by creating a copy of it to use for testing purposes.
+If you create a test application it will have it's own separate App ID and App Secret.
 Auth0 only allows one Facebook connection to be configured per account.
 One option for testing is that create the connection to the test connection and then change the values when you are ready to connect to the production application.

 On the Facebook Login Client OAuth Settings page, you can also set a Deauthorize Callback URL to be called when a user deauthorizes your app.